javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 If you consider which tool will be better for your project, this article is the good starting point.

 The article has three sections.
 First, is a high level comparison.
-In second section, I show the simple, demo application for managing organization structure with data audit made by both JaVers and Envers.
+In second section, we show the simple, demo application for managing organization structure with data audit made by both JaVers and Envers.
-In third section, I define a few audit related use cases and I compare how both tools are coping with them.
+In third section, we show how both tools are coping with queries on audit data.

 ## High level comparison